 The countries of the Mediterranean basin include the European Mediterranean countries from Spain to Greece, a portion of the Middle East (Turkey, Syria, Lebanon, and Palestine), and the northern African countries from Egypt to Morocco.

-The Mediterranean Diet is the Fruit of Crossing Cultures
+The Fruit of Crossing Cultures

 Romans, Greeks, Persians, Ottomans, and Arabs among others contributed massively to what is today the Mediterranean diet.
-From ancient times to the middle ages then to modern ages, the Mediterraneans’ kept the wealth and secrets of the food of each people.
+From ancient times to the middle ages and then to the modern ages, the Mediterraneans’ kept the wealth and secrets of the food of each people.

 It is worth mentioning that the people living in the basin have a strong connection with nature.
-So, food in this region is tremendously influenced by nature and plants, as it revolves around vegetables, fruits, and olive trees and plants.
+So, food in this region is tremendously influenced by nature and plants, as it revolves around vegetables, fruits, olive trees, and plants.

 Living abroad, every time I craved a Mediterranean dish from my homeland I always called my grandmother who lived in Lebanon for some cooking tips.
 She always gave me the authentic recipe that she had inherited from her mother.

-The Mediterranean diet contains plenty of fruits and vegetables, fish (white and oily) such as sardine and salmon, whole-grain cereal such as wholemeal bread and brown rice, beans such as chickpeas and lentils, unsalted nuts and seeds.
+The Mediterranean diet contains plenty of fruits and vegetables, fish (white and oily) such as sardine and salmon, whole-grain cereal such as wholemeal bread and brown rice, beans such as chickpeas and lentils, and unsalted nuts and seeds.

 Also, people think that wine is an essential component of the Mediterranean diet.
 It is indeed heart-healthy when we consume it moderately.

 The Oldways food pyramid for the Mediterranean diet showcases what to eat.
 One should enjoy whole-grain foods at almost every meal as well as olive oil.
 The olive tree is almost the symbol of the Mediterranean area.

 The Mediterranean diet recommends eating poultry, eggs, and dairy very moderately.
 Yet, lean red meat is appropriate once a week or occasionally.
 And most of all, make sure to stay active every day, as physical movement is an essential element of the Mediterranean diet to stay healthy.

 Hence, the Mediterranean diet is not a structured diet tailor-made for you to lose weight.
 It is a lifestyle, a graceful way of living.

-What are the Health Benefits of the Mediterranean Diet?
+What are the Health Benefits?

-Various studies showed that the people living in the Mediterranean region are less likely to face cardiovascular diseases and strokes or even diabetes.
+Various studies showed that people living in the Mediterranean region are less likely to face cardiovascular diseases and strokes or even diabetes.

 - Healthy fats: These are fats contained in olive oil, avocado nuts, and fish (salmon, tuna, sardine) which is a principal source of Omega 3.